DonPi-Boxer/NODEO-Batch-Registrate/README.md

 [CVPR 2022] NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration'.

 We have made the explicit choice to keep this repository dedicated to the code and complementary Readme.
+Our reproducibility blogpost can be found here:

+https://hackmd.io/46ErqRCcRcWV8j1W3PrkPQ#11-Image-registration

-Our reproducibility blogpost can be found here: https://hackmd.io/46ErqRCcRcWV8j1W3PrkPQ#11-Image-registration The original repository of the original paper can be found here: https://github.com/yifannnwu/NODEO-DIR
+The repository of the original paper can be found here:

+https://github.com/yifannnwu/NODEO-DIR

 This repository is a fork of the original repository, and focuses itself on two things.